seekwhencer/raspicam-ffmpeg-streaming/README.md

 - change all **path defaults** at runtime
 - add, edit, delete **users** at runtime
 - add, edit, delete **paths** (streams) with all of their properties at runtime
-- view the streams in the browser (hls)
+- view the streams in the browser (chrome, firefox - yes, firefox)
 - dockerized setup for a local scenario

 ## 🡆 Features (future)